7 Greatest Emperors of Ancient China

 From “Rascal” to Hero

 The young Liu Bang was outspoken and of great forbearance and tolerance, but he disliked reading and showed no interest in farming, hence his father often chided him as a "little rascal".
 When Liu Bang grew older, he was appointed as a patrol officer, earning himself a little reputation in his hometown.
 Liu Bang was an ambitious man.
-One day, Liu Bang was put in charge of escorting some convicts to Xianyang, and on his way he encountered Qin Shi Huang (the first emperor of a unified China in 221 BC).
+One day, Liu Bang was put in charge of escorting some convicts to Xianyang, and on his way, he encountered Qin Shi Huang (the first emperor of a unified China in 221 BC).
 Liu Bang was shocked by the prestige of the emperor and said: “This is what a true hero should be like!”

 Insurrection of Pei

 In 209 BC, Chen Sheng and Wu Guang rose up in rebellion against the Qin Dynasty and assumed the title “King of Great Chu.”
 At that time, the magistrate of Pei County considered rebelling as well to maintain his reign.
 However, people in Pei County were not content with the magistrate and killed him, welcoming Liu Bang into the city.
-Liu Bang was then addressed as "Duke of Pei” by his followers and put as the leader of insurrection.
-Liu bang was at his age of 48 that year.
+Liu Bang was then addressed as "Duke of Pei” by his followers and put as the leader of the insurrection.
+Liu bang was at the age of 48 that year.